-Italy has long been on the top of many travelers list for decades.
-The country is majestically beautiful, has world class food, and a spoken language that will instantly make you drool and fall in love.
-I have had the pleasure of spending time there on a few different occasions, and I found that there are many things to know before going to Italy.
+For decades, Italy has been at the top of many travelers’ lists.
+The country is majestically beautiful, has world-class food, and a spoken language that instantly makes you drool and fall in love.
+It’s easy to fall in love after just one visit, but there are some things to know before traveling to Italy.

 Things to Know Before Going To Italy

 One of the most important things to know before traveling to Italy is that it is a vast and varied country!
 Most people don’t know that there are 20 different regions in this boot-shaped country, and each offers something entirely different for travelers.
 The regions are as follows:

 - Friuli-Venezia Giulia